CouncilofLorien/counciloflorien.github.io/docs/rulesbook/victoryconditions.md

 ---

 ## 1 • THE VICTORY CONDITIONS
+{: .lore }
+> Each alignment can win the game by similar means: your opponent's avatar is eliminated **or** you recover _The One Ring_ and meet ceratain conditions **or** you have the most marshalling points at the End-of-Game Council.

+{: .hero }
+> The game ends when one of the following occurs during play:
+> 1. If your Wizard is "eliminated" (i.e., through combat or corruption)—your opponent wins.
+> 2. If you move _The One Ring_ to Mount Doom and play certain cards—_The One Ring_ is destroyed and you win.
+> 3. Otherwise, the winner is decided at the _Free Council_.
+>
+> This council is called when one of the following occurs:
+> - When each play deck has been exhausted once, the council starts at the end of the current turn.
+> - After you have exhausted your play deck for the first time, you may choose to call the council at the end of any of your turns.
+The council starts at the end of your opponent's next turn (i.e., your opponent gets one last turn).
+> - You may choose to call the council at the end of your turn if you have accumulated at least 20 marshaling points.
+The council starts at the end of your opponent's next turn (i.e., your opponent gets one last turn).
+> ### The Free Council
+> Just before the Free Council, each character must make a corruption check.
+The winner of the game is the player that has gathered the most marshalling points from:
+> - Control of resources: characters, allies, items, and factions.
+> - Destruction of creatures and/or evil forces.
+> - Carrying out the instructions on resource cards.
+> - By avoiding negative points which accrue when certain characters that you control are eliminated (e.g., Aragorn II, Galadriel, Elrond, Círdan, Frodo, and Bilbo).
+>
+> Marshalling points are printed on the top left corner of the cards that award them.
+> {: .text-center}
+> • • •
+> {: .text-left}
+> At the Free Council, the leaders of the Free Peoples decide which Wizard's advice is best to follow.
+This is based upon a comparison of the resources each of the Wizards have marshalled.
+>
+>  You may find it useful to use pencil and paper **or** extra dice to keep a running total of marshalling Points.

 {: .hero }
 > The game ends when one of the following occurs during play: